Built-ins

 uppercase or special character representation of the key that was pressed.
 For example, if

-, the argument is the string
+the user presses shift+a, the argument is the string

 #down